Sending email from an alias

 Then send the email exactly as you would any other.
 To check that the email has sent successfully, look in your dashboard at the sent count column and see if it has been incremented for that alias.

-This works exactly the same for UUID/Random Word aliases, additional usernames and custom domains.
+This works exactly the same for shared domain aliases, additional usernames and custom domains.

 You can even use the send from feature to create an alias on the fly that does not yet exist.
 This only works for standard aliases or those at custom domains that behave as a catch-all.